 - Less travel: the core of each module involves one week of direct teaching at the relevant institution.
 This commitment minimises the time away from the workplace for an employee, making the course ideal for young professionals.

-- Distance learning: ten of the 20 course units are currently available for distance learning
+- Distance learning: 9 of the 18 course units are currently available for distance learning

 Information for international students